krishaamer/green-filter-research/research/literature/design.md

 -   “Evolution of design for sustainability: From product design to design for system innovations and transitions”

+## Extended Producer Responsibility {#extended-producer-responsibility}

+-   Steenmans & Ulfbeck (2023) Argues for the need to engage companies through legislation and shift from waste-centered laws to product design regulations.

+-   Peng et al. (2023) finds that the Carbon Disclosure Project has been a crucial tool to empower ERP in Chinese auto-producers.

+-   Thukral & Singh (2023) identifies several barriers to e-waste management among producers including lack of awareness and infrastructure, attitudinal barriers, existing *informal* e-waste sector, and the need for an e-waste license.

+-   K. Liu et al. (2023) e–waste is growing 3%–5% every year.

+***Design implications:** ERP and CDP data should be part of Green Filter.*

 ## Designing for Sustainable Shopping {#designing-for-sustainable-shopping}

 -   Weber (2021) proposes a sustainable shopping guide.